itzKeerthi/AstronomyCal/README.md

 # AstronomyCal
-creates an ics file of all astronomical events in an year with data provided by astropixels.com and seasky.org
+creates a single ics file of all astronomical events in an year with data provided by astropixels.com and seasky.org

 # Miscellaneous
 The Draconid meteor shower is excluded because of conflicting and ambiguous data.